jlettvin/UnicodeLexer/README.md

 ===================================
 2016 Automated Unicode codepoint classification ANTLR4 grammar writer.

+APOLOGY: classify grammar broke.
+Debugging.
+Will remove apology when done.

 Python code to convert authoritative unicode.org resource files into a complete and commented grammar suitable for import into other grammars.
 Similar tables are built within the python code for local testing.